Back Pain and Massage

 Marina Alyea, a certified massage therapist in San Francisco, is familiar with the ravages of back pain.
-She has worked on people's backs, she said, that were so tight and inflexible that they felt armored.
+She has worked on people's backs, she said, that were so tight and inflexible they felt armored.
 "Often people don't realize how much tension they feel until they're touched," she says.

 The most typical problem areas are the upper back, neck and shoulders, followed by the lower back -- aches that are generally brought on as a result of job-related stress and a sedentary lifestyle, explains Alyea.
 In the effort to be more active, her clients often become weekend sports fanatics "and injure themselves because they're so tight from work," she says.